 Chocolate Zucchini Bread

 You'll love this chocolate zucchini bread recipe!
-Packed with shredded zucchini and gooey chocolate chips, it's amazingly moist and fudgy.
+Packed with shredded zucchini and gooey chocolate chips, it's moist, fudgy, and delicious.

 Chocolate Zucchini Bread

-This super easy, delicious chocolate zucchini bread recipe came out better than I could have imagined.
-It has a perfect cakey crumb, delectable moist texture, and rich chocolate flavor.
-Like my traditional zucchini bread recipe, this one makes two loaves.
-We gobble them up pretty quickly at our house, but if you have extra, pop one loaf in the freezer for another day, or share it with a friend!
+Like my classic zucchini bread recipe, this recipe makes two loaves.
+They disappear pretty quickly in our house, but if you have extra, pop one loaf in the freezer for another day, or share it with a friend!
+They (and you) will love this chocolate zucchini bread.

 Chocolate zucchini bread recipe ingredients

-• Flour – A mix of white and whole wheat flour gives it a perfect moist texture and a little whole grain power.
+• Flour – I use a mix of all-purpose flour and whole wheat flour.
+They give the bread a perfect moist crumb, plus a little whole grain power.

 • Baking powder, baking soda, and eggs – They help the bread puff up as it bakes.

 • Almond milk – For moisture.
-If you don’t keep almond milk on hand, substitute whatever kind of milk you do.
-Oat milk, cow’s milk, and soy milk would all work well here.
+Oat milk, regular milk, and soy milk would all work well here too.

 • Zucchini – I grate mine on the largest holes of a box grater to get the best moist, zucchini-flecked texture!

-• Chocolate chips – I don’t recommend skimping on these guys!
-You’ll fold some into the batter to make the inside of the bread super fudgy and delicious.
-Then, you’ll sprinkle more on top!
+• Chocolate chips – You’ll fold some into the batter to add fudginess to the inside of the loaf.
+Then, you’ll sprinkle more on top.

 Find the complete recipe with measurements below.